 - Women’s and clinicians’ experiences with later abortions

-- Initiative on Later Abortion Care
+- The Later Abortion Initiative

 A note on terminology and “late-term abortion”: